 For Whom: Caregivers and their loved ones with memory loss looking for an opportunity to sing in community.

 Cost: FREE with a light lunch included.

-In addition to our distinguished speakers, exhibitors from York Region provided information on the various care services they offer as they relate to those with a dementia diagnosis and their loved one.
+In addition to our distinguished speaker, we will have the Alzheimer's Society and other organizations from York region provide information on the services they offer to caregivers and those with a dementia diagnosis.

 Memory Lane Home Living Inc.is a not-for-profit dementia initiative.
 We invite caregivers, health care professionals and the general public to attend this event and learn about the success of the "Butterfly Model of Care"

 Living Well with Dementia to recognize January is Alzheimer’s Awareness Month